threeandthreee/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 <!-- Nog's Chat currently broken -->
 <!-- - [Nog's Chat](https://ficsit.app/mod/NogsChat) - Easily repeat past chat messages, improving the user experience of running Archipelago commands in the game's chat window. -->
 - [TFIT - FICSIT Information Tool](https://ficsit.app/mod/TFIT) - View how many Sink Points items are worth and how points-profitable recipes are.
-Helpful for the AWESOME Points goal.
+Helpful for the AWESOME Sink goals.
 - [Faster Manual Crafting Redux](https://ficsit.app/mod/FasterManualCraftingRedux) - Reduce the early game manual crafting grind with a manual crafting speed that ramps up as you craft larger batches at once.
 <!-- TODO Test these  -->
 <!-- - [Infinite Zoop](https://ficsit.app/mod/InfiniteZoop) - Adds a research tree in the MAM where you can improve your Zoop capacity.
 Also enables multi-row & column Wall and Foundation construction.  -->
 <!-- - [Nog's Research](https://ficsit.app/mod/NogsResearch/) - Queue Milestones and MAM Nodes for automatic research in the style of Factorio's research queue.
 Queue type might need to be changed to soft class reference to save CL schematics. -->

+The following mods have been used successfully by other players but have not been thoroughly tested with Archipelago:

+- [Resource Roulette](https://ficsit.app/mod/ResourceRoulette) - Randomize the location of resource nodes
+- [Infinite Zoop](https://ficsit.app/mod/InfiniteZoop) - Adds a research tree in the MAM where you can improve your Zoop capacity.
+Also enables multi-row & column Wall and Foundation construction.